PAYMENT DEFERRALS EXPLAINED.

 These explanatory notes are for Select PCP (Personal Contract Purchase), Hire Purchase and Personal Loan agreements.
-If you have a Personal Contract Hire agreement, please call us for information about your deferral options on 0370 5050 150.
+If you have had a Payment Deferral in relation to a Personal Contract Hire agreement, and would like information on the effect on your agreement, please call us on 0370 5050 150.

 For more information on Payment Deferrals, options and their implications please click here to view a video message from our Chief Executive Officer, Mike Dennett.

 IMPORTANT NOTE: this video was recorded when the closure date for payment deferrals applications was 31 October 2020.
 This closure date was extended to 31 March 2021 and therefore the deadline for new payment deferral applications (in accordance with FCA guidance) has now passed.
-Only extensions to current payment deferrals are now permitted.
-The maximum payment deferral period remains at six months, except that all deferrals must end by 31 July 2021.
+The maximum payment deferral period was six months, and all deferrals were required to end by 31 July 2021.
 All other information in the video remains applicable.

 How Payment Deferrals work

 During a Payment Deferral you make no payments on your agreement.
 The length (or ‘term’) of your contract is extended by the same number of months.

 After providing a deferral to you, we do not collect any payments on your finance agreement during the deferral period.

 During a Payment Deferral period it is possible to make partial payments if you can afford to do so.
 It is likely to be in your interests to make voluntary payments at the level you can afford to limit the additional interest to pay, after payment of any arrears.

 The length (known as ‘term’) of your agreement is extended by the same number of months as your deferral period (up to six months in total).

 Extending a finance agreement by the same number of months deferred means that the number of payments made in total remains the same.